Cremoso cheese

-Cremoso (in Spanish, creamy) is a semi-soft Argentine cheese made with cow's milk, with or without the addition of cream.
-It derives from Italian cheeses with similar characteristics as Crescenza.
+Cremoso (Spanish for 'creamy') is a semi-soft Argentine cheese made with cow's milk, with or without the addition of cream.
+It derives from Italian cheeses with similar characteristics as crescenza.

 It is the most consumed cheese in Argentina and represents almost 40% of domestic production of cheese.
-From its origin as a companion of quince or Dulce de batata, its uses have evolved and now is used for making pizzas as a substitute for mozzarella.
+From its origin as a companion of quince or dulce de batata, its uses have evolved and now is used for making pizzas as a substitute for mozzarella.

-It is a soft white cheese, with 45-55% water.
+It is a soft white cheese, with 45–55% water.
 It has no rind, and is presented in vacuum-sealed parallelepiped packages.